Saturday 2 July 2022, 7pm

 Ana Quiroga

-Ana Quiroga is a London based music composer, producer and sound designer, working across arts, film, audiovisual, immersive and interactive media.
+Ana Quiroga is a London-based music composer, producer, and sound designer.
+Her work spans various media, including arts, film, audiovisual, immersive and interactive projects.

-With a prolific career performing live, she has played and also showcased her work at renowned venues and festivals such as Barbican London, Berlin Atonal, Sónar Barcelona and Hong Kong, MUTEK Montreal, Argentina and Mexico, Superblue London, Somerset House Studios, MIRA Festival, LEV, Espacio Fundacion Telefonica Lima, CCD Mexico and Corsica Studios.
+With a prolific career performing live, she has played and showcased her work at renowned venues and festivals around the world, including Barbican London, Berlin Atonal, Cafe OTO, Sónar Barcelona, Lisboa and Hong Kong, MUTEK Montreal, Argentina and Mexico, Superblue London, Somerset House Studios, MIRA Festival, LEV, Espacio Fundación Telefónica Lima, CCD Mexico, and Corsica Studios.

 https://www.anaquiroga.net/